 Sadly, it seems that the best place to buy Nailsea Glass is on the other side of the Atlantic!

 Thankfully, not all Nailsea Glass has disappeared across the Atlantic.
-Local Nailsea Glass collector Graham S. sent us this picture of his prized collection:
+Local Nailsea Glass collector Graham S. sent us this picture of his prized collection.
+Please do send us pictures of your collection – wherever you are in the world:

 Nailsea Glass was made from the glass left over at the end of the day.